Please check the calendar for up to date information on programming

 Our partner in the Conversation Club is the CBAL Settlement Services.
 Settlement services aim to provide newcomers with the information they need about Canada and their community.
 These services include one to one drop-in support, group workshops, English classes and conversation groups, a mentorship program, community connections and activities aimed at connecting families with Canadian citizens, employers, community organizations and public institutions.
 The CBAL Settlement Worker is available on Mondays at Conversation Club and at the CBAL office on the following:

 Thursdays: 8:00 – 12:00

 Be sure to check out our Facebook Page IMMIGRANTS IN THE KOOTENAYS

 Kootenay Family Place is a hub of information.
-Our Family Resource Navigators are in place to assist and connect families to the programs and services that they are looking for.
+Our Family Connections Coordinator is available to assist and connect families to the programs and services that they are looking for.
 These supports are based on the The Ministry for Children and Family Development’s Early Years Framework: